satishnikale/satishnikale/README.md

 ## 🚀 About Me

-I'm a Full Stack Engineer with a passion for Web developmentm, Devops and Open Source.
+I'm a Full Stack Engineer with a passion for Web development, Devops and Open Source.
 I love to build Full stack projects and, learn new technologies every day!
 When I'm not coding, you can find me Travelling, Reading.

 - 🔭 I’m currently working on MERN stack
 - 🌱 I’m currently learning Devops